 The Andean Community of Nations’ Deepening Integration

-Such moves are not only beneficial to local populations, but also to businesses operating in any of the member countries, with integration easing cross-border commerce and operations, as well as facilitating international expansion within the region.
+Such moves are not only beneficial to local populations, but also to businesses operating in any of the Andean Community of Nations’ member countries, with integration easing cross-border commerce and operations, as well as facilitating international expansion and company formation within the region.

 Established in 1969 with the goal of implementing a common market based on the European model, the Andean Community aims to bring the economies and populations of its member states closer together.

-Chile and Venezuela have each previously been members of CAN, however Chile was excluded three years after a bloody coup in 1973.
+Chile and Venezuela have each previously been members of CAN, however Chile was excluded three years after the coup in 1973.

 Today, Colombia and Peru are associated with Chile via the Pacific Alliance — a decade-old association that also includes Mexico — while Bolivia and Ecuador each have preferential trade agreements in place with the Southern Cone nation.

-Meanwhile, Venezuela joined the Andean Community of Nations the same year as the coup in Chile, before leaving in 2006 to join the Southern Common Market (Mercosur) — from which it has since been suspended.
+Meanwhile, Venezuela joined the Andean Community of Nations the same year as the coup in Chile, before leaving in 2006 to join Mercosur — from which it has since been suspended.

 While the Andean Community is more than fifty years old, it has recently implemented a number of measures to deepen integration between its members.